True to Self: Critical reception

 True to Self received generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 63, based on six reviews.

 Commercial performance

-True to Self debuted at number one on the US Billboard 200, earning 107,000 album-equivalent units (including 47,000 copies as pure album sales) in its first week.
-This became Tiller's first US number one debut on the chart.
+True to Self debuted at number one on the US Billboard 200, earning 107,000 album-equivalent units (including 47,000 copies as pure album sales) in its first week, while also ousting rock band Linkin Park's album, One More Light, from the top position.
+This became Tiller's sole US number one debut on the chart.
 In its second week, the album dropped to number 13 on the chart, earning an additional 29,000 units.
 In its third week, the album dropped to number 22 on the chart, earning 20,000 more units.
 On August 3, 2018, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.